Forgot Password

 • Meals – All meals (breakfast, lunch, and dinner) on your trek day, and also tea/coffee

-• Transportation – Jeep drives between trailheads and Kathmandu by private Jeep
+• Transportation – Jeep drives between trailheads and Kathmandu by sharing Jeep and Return Jeep transport from Chame to Besisahar and back to Kathmandu

 • Permits – All the necessary permits (Annapurna Conservation, Nar Phu Restricted Area, and TIMS card)